dhpar/HTML-Elements/readme.md

 # Html components
 This is a repository of well crafted basic accessible html, components, framework agnostic and non dependant of any other library, so they are as modular as possible.
-My main objective is to
+My main objective is to create a set of reusable widgets that can be used in a wide range of tecnology stack.

 [Styles](src/styles/styles.md)